African and African American Studies Program

 As an institutional citizen of Seattle and the larger northwest region, the African and African American Studies Program continues to deepen its positive impact on the state of general knowledge of the African American experience and that of the global African experience.
 Our goal is to make a difference in the education of the 21st century global citizens.

-Designed to complement a major field of study, the minor in African and African American Studies helps to prepare students for employment in a variety of professional and nonprofit fields and for graduate studies in a number of disciplines.
+Designed to complement a major field of study, this minor helps to prepare students for employment in a variety of professional and nonprofit fields and for graduate studies in a number of disciplines.

 Contact Us